 Drive down the interstate or have the curve taken, when you are tired of the usual things, try another route on your way home, or walk in the rain sharing an umbrella, seeing the city in full length in different hues.

-As your body tires, you miss the scent of spilt milk on your pillow during sleep.
-Having those conversations in bed, heart-stoppers cheese eggs for breakfasts, and as the morning beams intrude, shining through the window pane, reading and storytelling, with too much caffeine, you lie wide awake listening to cassette tape records. – that for you, is one of the most profound things in life.
+As your body tires, you miss the scent of spilled milk on your pillow during sleep.
+Having those conversations in bed, heart-stoppers cheese eggs for breakfasts, and as the morning beams intrude, shining through the window pane, reading, and storytelling, with too much caffeine, you lie wide awake listening to cassette tape records. – that for you is one of the most profound things in life.